Coronavirus: German evacuation flight from China carried two infected people | DW | 02.02.2020

 On Saturday, Chinese health authorities reported 45 deaths from the coronavirus, with 32 of the fatalities in Wuhan, the capital of Hubei province.
 The newly reported fatalities bring the death toll of the virus in mainland China from 259 up to 304.

-The total number of infections currently stands at more than 14,380, according to Chinese authorities.

-The coastal city of Wenzhou, 800 kilometers (500 miles) from Wuhan, became the first Chinese city outside of Hubei province to enact movement restrictions.
+The coastal city of Wenzhou in Zhejiang, 800 kilometers (500 miles) from Wuhan, became the first Chinese city outside of Hubei province to enact movement restrictions.
 One family member from each household is permitted to venture outside every two days to buy necessities.

+Zhejiang has 661 confirmed infections, with 265 of those in Wenzhou, according to the Chinese government, making it the highest tally for any province after Hubei.

 Beijing pulling levers